dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 That said there's one possible benefit: specifying a Windows 10 version-specific TFM does result in an interop DLL that's roughly 20MB in size being included in your application.
 Arguably the ability to remove that would be a benefit.

 Currently, I don't know if this is possible.
 When [endjin](https://endjin.com) took over maintenance of Rx.NET, we did try to find out why the Windows-specific Rx.NET targets chose 10.0.19041.
 I never got an answer.
-I think we can't go back any further than 10.0.17763 because I _think_ [C#/WinRT](https://learn.microsoft.com/en-us/windows/apps/develop/platform/csharp-winrt/) requires that version or later, and in practice 10.0.18362 might be the lowest we can use in practice because that's the oldest SDK that Visual Studio 2022 supports.
+(My best hypothesis is that 10.0.19041 was the latest available SDK at the point when Rx.NET first added a `-windows` TFM, and it was chosen not because Rx.NET needs it, but just because that was _current_.)
+We can't go back any further than 10.0.17763 because [C#/WinRT](https://learn.microsoft.com/en-us/windows/apps/develop/platform/csharp-winrt/) requires that version or later, and 10.0.18362 seems to be the lowest we can use in practice because that's the oldest SDK that Visual Studio 2022 supports.

 #### Use obsolete